jaredLunde/lunde/packages/create-react-app/README.md

 ## 📦 What's in the ****ing box?

-This tools is packaged with a variety of tools necessary for production React applications.
+Apps are packaged with a variety of tools necessary for production React applications.

 ### Build tools